top of page

 Cooking instructions:

-Line a 9x9 square pan with parchment paper, and pour your wafer crust mixture into your square pan.
-You can use a spoon, flat tool, or even a spatula to press your crumble down to form a crust, and make sure that you press down firmly all the way to the edge.
+Line a 9x9 inch square pan with parchment paper, and pour your wafer crust mixture into your square pan.
+Use a spoon, flat tool, or even a spatula to press your crumble down to form a crust, and make sure that you press down firmly all the way to the edge.
 Once you're sure there aren't any empty spaces, place your crust in the oven for 8 minutes.

-Remove your pan from the oven, and set aside to cool slightly.
+Remove your pan from the oven, and set aside to cool slightly and keep your oven heated to 350.

 Make your filling.
-Meanwhile, it's time to make your filling.
-In a large bowl, pour in your sugar, light brown sugar, corn starch, and salt.
+In a large bowl, pour in both sugars, cornstarch, and salt.
 Use a whisk or large fork to fully combine your dry ingredients.

-In a separate small bowl, melt your butter and then pour into your dry ingredients.
+Melt your 8 tablespoons of butter separately and then pour into your dry ingredients.
 Use a spatula or large spoon to fully combine.

 Now separate out your egg yolks and place them into a small bowl or cup.
-To do this, I usually have one small container to save my egg whites (you don't need them for this recipe but you can always use them another time!) and one small bowl to hold my yolks.
-Crack one egg at a time, hold one hand over the egg white container, transfer to that hand, and pass the egg yolk back and forth between your hands until all of the white is in the container, and then place your egg yolk into your other small bowl.
-Once you have all four yolks, add one at a time to your mixture, fully incorporate using your spatula or small spoon, and only add the next yolk once the last has been fully incorporated.
+Once you have all four yolks, add one at a time to your mixture, fully incorporate using your whisk, or switch to a spatula or spoon, and only add the next yolk once the last has been fully incorporated.

 Pour your heavy cream and vanilla extract into your mixture, and carefully fold together.
-You'll want to move slowly as to not stir air into the mixture.
+You'll want to move slowly as to not stir air into the mixture, and I recommend adding your cream in in small increments.

-Your oven should be set to 350 degrees already but if it's not, turn your oven on.
 Pour your filling into your partially baked wafer crust.
 Smooth out slightly using your spatula or spoon, but know that it'll smooth out in the oven.
-Place your pan into the oven for 20-30 minutes until a light golden brown crust has formed around the outer edges with a lighter golden color in the center.
+Place your pan into the 350 degree oven for 20-25 minutes until a lightly golden brown crust has formed on the top.
 At this point, remove your pan from the oven and reduce the temperature to 325 degrees.
-Place your pan back into the oven and cook for another 5-10 minutes until your bars have set (it should still wiggle a little if you shake it, but only in the center).
+Place your pan back into the oven and cook for another 5-10 minutes until your bars have set (it may still wiggle a little if you shake it, but only in the center).

 Remove your pan and allow it to cool slightly at room temperature for about an hour.
-Take a spatula, and press it slowly around the edges of your bars just to loosen the sides for later.
+While still warm, take a knife or spatula, and press it slowly around the edges of your bars just to loosen the sides for later.
 Then, place your bars into the fridge for at least an hour.
-You can keep your bars in the fridge for a minimum of three hours, or after an hour of chill time in the fridge, transfer to the freezer for at least another hour.
+For the cleanest cut, keep your bars in the fridge for a few hours or freeze for an hour.

 Slice and store.
 Once your bars have fully chilled and set, it's time to slice them.
 Be patient with loosening your bars from the pan.
 Use a spatula again around the edges, and if you're able to, you can use the parchment paper to pull the bars out of the pan, or you can turn the pan over and release the bars onto a flat surface.
-Use a sharp knife to slice into 16 squares and store in an airtight container for up to a week, or place into the freezer and enjoy any time.
+If you'd like, use a mesh strainer or sifter and add a dusting of powdered sugar to the top of your bars (I usually add a tablespoon and only wind up using about half!)
+Then use a sharp knife to slice into 16 squares and store in an airtight container for up to a week, or place into the freezer and enjoy any time.

 Carb and serving info: